uds-psl/coq-library-undecidability/README.md

 Notice that it is __essential to compile__ this file __before reviewing__, with `make TRAKHTENBROT/summary.vo` as explained above, because this will compile all the library file on which the review `summary.v` file depends.

+The file `summary.v` contains commented out `Print Assumptions` commands that can be uncommented to check for that no axioms where used.
+Printing assumptions takes a big toll on the compilation time, which is why they are always commented out in the main Coq Undecidability
+library: it already takes 30 minutes to fully compile.

+Notice that you can also just check for axiom-freeness on the main results at the end of this file.
+This entails that intermediate result are also free of axioms, i.e. the results `FULL_MONADIC`, `FULL_MONADIC_discernable` and `FULL_TRAKHTENBROT`.
+For convenience, these three are currently uncommented in the file

 ### Troubleshooting

 #### Windows